jeffreycentex/jeffreycentex.gitlab.io/content/contact.md

 If you are one of my students, my email address at GaTech is **j r a n d o w 3** - at - **g a t e c h** - dot - **e d u** (same rules apply)

+For the lighter side of things:

+XBox GamerTag:  wxstormer
+Steam Name:  nbtxdude
+Battle:  nbtxdude (I only play StarCraft 2.
+No WOW or the like.
+Though I do play Overdrive on the XB1) Curse Voice Chat:  wxstormer

 In real life, I'm rather hard to contact because I tend to stay away from the limelight and hide in the face of attention.  :)